A. Philip Randolph: Civil rights leader

-In 1943, Randolph visited Memphis to launch a personal campaign for free speech after E. H. Crump, a Democratic ally of Roosevelt, successfully used strong-arm and political pressure tactics to drive two prominent local black Republicans, J. B. Martin and Robert Church Jr., out of the city.
-After he came to Memphis, Crump denied Randolph venues and intimidated local black leaders into declining speaking invitations by threatening them with jail.
+In 1943, Randolph visited Memphis to launch a personal campaign for free speech after E. H. Crump, a Democratic ally of Roosevelt, successfully used strong-arm and political pressure tactics to drive two prominent local Black Republicans, J. B. Martin and Robert Church Jr., out of the city.
+After he came to Memphis, Crump denied Randolph venues and intimidated local Black leaders into declining speaking invitations by threatening them with jail.
 When Randolph urged Eleanor Roosevelt, who had friendly political ties with Crump, to do something to counter Crump's "fascist" denial of free speech, she refused.
 Her reply to Randolph on December 18 read in full: "I referred your letter to a friend of mine when I received it and I am sorry it has not been answered before.
 I was advised not to do anything, as it might do more harm than good."

 Randolph and other activists continued to press for African Americans' rights.
 In 1947, Randolph and Grant Reynolds renewed efforts to end discrimination in the armed services, forming the Committee Against Jim Crow in Military Service, later renamed the League for Non-Violent Civil disobedience.
-When President Harry S. Truman asked Congress for a peacetime draft law, Randolph urged young black men to refuse to register.
-Truman was vulnerable to defeat in 1948 and needed the support of the growing black population in northern states, and he capitulated.
+When President Harry S. Truman asked Congress for a peacetime draft law, Randolph urged young Black men to refuse to register.
+Truman was vulnerable to defeat in 1948 and needed the support of the growing Black population in northern states, and he capitulated.
 On July 26, 1948, Truman began ending racial segregation in the armed forces with Executive Order 9981.

 In 1950, along with NAACP Executive Secretary Roy Wilkins and National Jewish Community Relations Advisory Council leader Arnold Aronson, Randolph founded the Leadership Conference on Civil Rights (LCCR), which became a major civil rights coalition.
 It coordinated a national legislative campaign on behalf of every major civil rights law since 1957.

 Randolph and Rustin also formed an important alliance with Martin Luther King Jr. in 1957, when schools in the south resisted school integration after Brown v.
 Board of Education.
 Randolph and King organized the Prayer Pilgrimage for Freedom.
 In 1958 and 1959, Randolph organized Youth Marches for Integrated Schools in Washington, D.C.
 At the same time, he arranged for Rustin to teach King to organize peaceful demonstrations in Alabama and form alliances with progressive whites.
 The protests, directed by James Bevel in cities such as Birmingham and Montgomery, provoked violent backlash by police and the local Ku Klux Klan in 1963, which was captured on television and broadcast worldwide.
 Rustin later said that Birmingham "was one of television's finest hours.
 Evening after evening, television brought into the living-rooms of America the violence, brutality, stupidity, and ugliness of [police commissioner] Eugene "Bull" Connor's effort to maintain racial segregation."
 Partly as a result of the violent spectacle in Birmingham, which was becoming an international embarrassment, the Kennedy administration drafted civil rights legislation aimed at ending Jim Crow.

 Leaders of the March on Washington for Jobs and Freedom in Washington, D.C.
+Randolph is seated center.